lcihaeon/clarity-kata/Solution-discovery/2-services-to-be-enhanced.md

 # Analysis of potential areas for improvement using Gen AI

-Summary:

-We assume that the main bottle neck in the current operation lies in the manual grading processes, i.e. aptitude manual grading and architecture manual grading.
-And these two areas appear to fit in the sweet spot for a RAG architecture, therefore, we will prioritize enhancing these two processes first.

-1. Aptitude Test Maintenance Service [*]
-    Modify aptitude tests.

-    Proposed solution summary: new data pipeline + automated suggestions

-    We assume that the past accepted modifications to aptitude tests were not persisted in the Aptitude test database.
-If that's the case, the first thing is to capture the modifications so that the data can be used to train AI models to make suggestions to SAs.
-The AI models to be selected should be chosen from a range of models not restricted to just LLMs.

-    Another factor to consider is whether Certifiable will benefit more from a set of static rules for modifications, or from purely AI-driven models.

-2. Case Study Maintenance Service [*]
-    Modify case studies and grading criteria.

-    Proposed solution summary: new data pipeline + automated suggestions

-    This service should add the functionality to store accepted SA modifications.

-    To achieve this, adde another table (case_study_changelog) in the Case Study database, to persist the change log.
-     - case study number (foreign key referencing the case study table)
-     - change_type (one of modification, addition, removal)
-     - user
-     - status (one of proposed, accepted)
-     - modified_timestamp
-     - added_timestamp

-     Automated suggestions can come later.
-Should be a lower priority.

-3. Aptitude Test Analysis Service [*]
-    Analyzes aptitude test reports.

-    Proposed solution summary: new data pipeline + automated suggestions

-    This service should add the functionality to store accepted SA modifications, that can feed into the Aptitude Test Maintenance Service.

-    To achieve this, adde another table (aptitude_test_changelog) in the Aptitude Test database, to persist the change log.
-     - aptitude test number (foreign key referencing the aptitude test table)
-     - change_type (one of modification, addition, removal)
-     - user
-     - status (one of proposed, accepted)
-     - modified_timestamp
-     - added_timestamp

-     The enhancement of this service should go hand-in-hand with that of the Aptitude Test Maintenance Service to provide a complete feature.

-4. Aptitude Manual Grader [*]

-    Proposed solution summary: Perfect candidate for RAG.
-AI grading assistant powered by RAG.

-    The short answer questions, we assume, will be within the context window size for most LLMs.
-    Ungraded candidate answers are stored in the Aptitude Test Ungraded Database.
-The ungraded answer will be passed to the LLM as context.
-In addition, to provide additional context to the LLMs, we need to search and pass along "similar" graded answers as request context for the LLM to process.

-5. Architecture Manual Grader [*]

-    Proposed solution summary: AI grading assistant powered by RAG.

-    We assume that the length of case studies are much longer than that of the aptitude tests.
-This may cause problems with the limit of context windows for LLMs.
-Which could further translate into higher costs.
-More in-depth analysis to follow.
+## Summary

+We assume that the main bottleneck in the current operation lies in the manual grading processes, i.e., aptitude manual grading and architecture manual grading.
+These two areas appear to fit in the sweet spot for a RAG architecture.
+Therefore, we will prioritize enhancing these two processes first.

+## Services to be Enhanced

+1. **Aptitude Test Maintenance Service**
+    - **Objective:** Modify aptitude tests.
+    - **Proposed Solution:** New data pipeline + automated suggestions.
+    - **Details:**
+        - Capture past accepted modifications to aptitude tests to train AI models for making suggestions to SAs.
+        - Consider whether Certifiable will benefit more from static rules or purely AI-driven models.

+2. **Case Study Maintenance Service**
+    - **Objective:** Modify case studies and grading criteria.
+    - **Proposed Solution:** New data pipeline + automated suggestions.
+    - **Details:**
+        - Add functionality to store accepted SA modifications.
+        - Create a new table (case_study_changelog) in the Case Study database to persist the change log.
+        - Automated suggestions can come later and should be a lower priority.

+3. **Aptitude Test Analysis Service**
+    - **Objective:** Analyze aptitude test reports.
+    - **Proposed Solution:** New data pipeline + automated suggestions.
+    - **Details:**
+        - Add functionality to store accepted SA modifications that can feed into the Aptitude Test Maintenance Service.
+        - Create a new table (aptitude_test_changelog) in the Aptitude Test database to persist the change log.
+        - Enhance this service in conjunction with the Aptitude Test Maintenance Service to provide a complete feature.

+4. **Aptitude Manual Grader**
+    - **Objective:** Automate grading of short answer questions.
+    - **Proposed Solution:** AI grading assistant powered by RAG.
+    - **Details:**
+        - Use LLMs to evaluate short answer questions within the context window size.
+        - Pass ungraded candidate answers and similar graded answers as context to the LLM.

+5. **Architecture Manual Grader**
+    - **Objective:** Automate grading of architecture submissions.
+    - **Proposed Solution:** AI grading assistant powered by RAG.
+    - **Details:**
+        - Address the challenge of longer case studies exceeding the context window size of LLMs.
+        - Implement a summarization step to manage prompt overflow by sending only relevant case study answers to the LLM.